benjamindahan/data_mining_project/README.md

-       · `database_creation.py`: script of creation of the SQL database · `database_design.mwb`: EER diagram of the SQL database · `Database_design.png`: screenshot of the EER diagram of the SQL database
+       · `database_creation.py`: script of creation of the SQL database · `database_design.mwb`: EER diagram of the SQL database · `Database_design.png`: screenshot of the EER diagram of the SQL database · `bbal_reference.sql`: the SQL database
 - `src folder` with all the functions needed for the main:

       · `conf.py` with the configuration constants
       · `scraping_team_season.py` where all the data scraping of the teams and seasons takes place.
       · `scraping_boxscores.py`  where all the data scraping of the games boxscores takes place.
       · `databse_insertion.py`  where all the inserion to the database takes place.
       · `api.py`  where all the api requests takes place.
       · `main_functions.py`  where all the functions used in main are defined.

 - `nba.log` with all the logging of the project